emtee40/SPMC-wiki/Recommended-passthrough-audio-settings-for-SPMC,-NVIDIA-Shield-TV-and-AV-Receivers.md

+**Updated as of Shield Experience 5.0.2 and SPMC 16.5.5 / 16.6beta.
+Please upgrade to SE 5.02 because this resolves a number of audio issues.**

+**If you are a 16.6 beta tester, then you should set use IEC rather than RAW for passthrough.**

 # Overview
 SPMC supports decoding of many audio formats to uncompressed PCM, which can be processed by most TVs, soundbars, and AV receivers.
 If SPMC supports PCM decoding of a desired audio codec, there is no sonic difference between PCM output (where SPMC is doing the decoding) and bitstream output (where your AVR is doing the decoding).